DONGChuan/Yummy-Jekyll/README.md

 Before using it, you may need [Bower](http://bower.io/) and [Bundler](http://bundler.io/) on your local to install dependencies.

+1. Fork code and clone
+2. Run `bower install` to install all dependencies in [bower.json](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/bower.json)
+3. Run `bundle install` to install all dependencies in [Gemfile](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/Gemfile)

 > When install dependencies by bundler, you could have problem about installing json.
 Check response of [Massimo Fazzolari on Stackoverflow](http://stackoverflow.com/questions/8100891/the-json-native-gem-requires-installed-build-tools) to quick fix your problem.
 (Please also use latest version instead of 1.9.3 mentioned in the response)

-1. Fork code and clone
-2. Run `bower install` to install all dependencies in [bower.json](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/bower.json)
-3. Run `bundle install` to install all dependencies in [Gemfile](https://github.com/DONGChuan/DONGChuan.github.io/blob/master/Gemfile)
+> You could also have error about 'jekyll-paginate'.
+It's because you may have other old version on your local.
+Uninstall the others.
+For more details, check [here](http://stackoverflow.com/questions/35401566/dont-have-jekyll-paginate-or-one-of-its-dependencies-installed)

 4. Update `_config.yml` with your own settings.
 5. Add posts in `/_posts`
 6. Commit to your own Username.github.io repository.